 That Esmeé Fairbairn has chosen Plymouth should be celebrated.

 The charity has been aware of the radical and transformative work that has been taking place across the city in recent years and has been particularly impressed to see organisations working together to run new – and innovative – projects which have genuinely helped to make a difference to people’s lives.

-The Esmée Fairbairn money has enabled POP+ to establish three different funds:
+The Esmée Fairbairn money has enabled POP+ to establish two different funds:

 With no rules and no agenda, the Street-to-Scale fund believes you know what’s best for your community.
 We will give £1,000 to up to ten individuals working together in a group, for a short and limited period of time, to spend – as they see fit – to improve their lives, their well-being and/or their community.
 Street-to-Scale is still open for young people.

 POP+ wants to incentivise and enable collaboration and at the same time increase and deepen relationships across the city.
 Relationships are imperative for resilience, yet collaboration is not always easy.
 We believe that learning is essential to improvement.
 And so POP+ has launched this fund with a maximum of £5,000 per application.
 We want to see:

 - Trust & relationships

 The Community Activity Fund offers grants up to £4,000 to: